 Luxurious Shower Room

 Thanks to smart technology, you can even control your shower with your phone.
-Before you get out of bed, you can turn on the shower and set it to the desired temperature with just a few swipes.
-Other features that can upgrade your shower room include built-in seating and cubby storage, stylish grab bars, dimmable overhead lights, rainforest showerheads or curbless entrances.
+Before you get out of bed, turn on the shower and set it to the desired temperature with just a few swipes.
+Other features that can upgrade your shower room include built-in seating and cubby storage, stylish grab bars, dimmable overhead lights, rainforest showerheads, and curbless entrances.

 There is nothing quite like a warm and inviting fire on a cold Rochester evening.
 Luckily, you don’t have to settle for an unimaginative fireplace in your custom home.
 A floor-to-ceiling fireplace offers a dramatic focal point for a family room, whether you have a fire blazing or not.
 A wood-burning fireplace isn’t the only option.
-Adding a natural gas fireplace to your home means that you can turn the fire on or off at your discretion and don’t have to worry about cleaning the fireplace to remove ashes.
+Adding a natural gas fireplace to your home means that you can turn the fire on or off at your discretion and will never have to remove ashes.

 Custom Built-In Shelves

 You don’t have to settle for ugly, out-of-the-box shelves that don’t complement your home’s design when you build a custom home.
-Your builder can build shelving for your kitchen, family room, or study that fit the style of the room, whether it’s traditional, rustic, contemporary or a combination of styles.
+Your builder can build shelving for your kitchen, family room, or study that fits the style of the room, whether it’s traditional, rustic, contemporary, or a combination of styles.